 As soon as we finished eating we ran up to the sundeck, where other cruise passengers were enjoying the view and the perfect weather: clear, warm, sunny and breezy with only a scattering of fluffy clouds in the sky.

-The Castles and ruins we saw along the river were more than just residences.
-The owners realized that the Rhine River was a valuable source of income and set up toll booths on the river.
 During the millennium leading up to 1800 AD, 79 different locations collected tolls along the Rhine.
 Since it was the major thoroughfare for western Europe during that time, the ships had no choice but to pay.
 This made the Holy Roman Empire very happy, as these tolls were a major source of their income.

 The Lorelei Rock